-The original temple was built in the second half of the 13th century.
+The church was built in the last quarter of the 13th century, and it was first recorded indirectly in 1305, when a local parish priest named Nicolaus was mentioned.
 In the second half of the sixteenth century it was rebuilt, among other, a tower was added on the western side, which in 1882 was additionally crowned with a brick top.
 In the years 1528-1668, the church was used by Evangelicals.
 In the 17th and 18th centuries, the temple was enlarged by a sacristy, a porch and a mausoleum, and unfortunately most of the windows were transformed.

 The church was erected as an orientated building, built of erratic stones and partly of bricks used in the window openings.
 Originally it consisted of a rectangular nave and a narrower four-sided chancel, ended with a straight wall.
 Later, a late-medieval four-sided tower was added from the west.
 The main parts of the church were covered with gable roofs.
 The nave with internal dimensions of 15.6 x 9.6 meters was covered with a wooden, flat ceiling, and the presbytery with a size of 9.2 x 7.4 meters had originally a wooden barrel vault, replaced at the end of the Middle Ages with a net vault.
 During this reconstruction, the chancel walls were slightly raised and the roof slope was changed to a slightly milder.